yuriy2020/DreamGift/README.md

 ## **Installation**

-**You need choose developer branch**
+after the clone **You need choose developer branch**,

-after the clone, create the .env file in the backend folder
+ then create the .env file in the backend folder

 `MONGO_URL=**your mongodb URI with username and password**`